-Beach Energy also explained that drilling and testing of Thylacine North 1 well, the third well in the 6-well development campaign, was also recently completed with the rig preparing to move to the Thylacine West 1 well location.
+Beach Energy also explained that the drilling and testing of the Thylacine North 1 well, the third well in the 6-well development campaign, was recently completed.
+The rig is preparing to move to the Thylacine West 1 well location.
 This will be followed by two more Thylacine development wells.

 It is worth reminding that Beach Energy in December 2021 contracted DOF Subsea Australia for its Otway offshore phase 5 transport and installation project.